China's 'great migration' kicks-off under shadow of COVID

 Many Chinese have been attempting to buy the drug abroad and have it shipped to China.

-On the vaccine front, China's CanSino Biologics Inc 6185.HK announced it has begun trial production for its COVID-19 mRNA booster vaccine, known as CS-2034.
+On the vaccine front, China's CanSino Biologics Inc 6185.HK announced it has begun trial production for its COVID mRNA booster vaccine, known as CS-2034.

 The overall vaccination rate in the country is above 90%, but the rate for adults who have had booster shots drops to 57.9%, and to 42.3% for people aged 80 and older, according to government data released last month.

-(Reporting by Casey Hall in Shanghai, Julie Zhu in Hong Kong and Kevin Huang, additional reporting by Jindong Zhang; Editing by Tony Munroe)
+(Reporting by Casey Hall in Shanghai, Julie Zhu in Hong Kong and Kevin Huang Additional reporting by Jindong Zhang Editing by Tony Munroe and Frances Kerry)

 ((Casey.Hall@thomsonreuters.com;))